Henry Rathbone: Lincoln assassination

-Later life
+Later life and death

 Although Rathbone's physical wounds healed, his mental state deteriorated in the years following Lincoln's death as he anguished over his perceived inability to thwart the assassination.
-He married Harris on July 11, 1867, and the couple had three children: Henry Riggs (born February 12, 1870), who later became a U.S. Congressman; Gerald Lawrence (born August 26, 1871); and Clara Pauline (born September 15, 1872).

-Rathbone rose to the rank of brevet colonel.
-After his resignation, he struggled to find and keep a job due to his mental instability.
+After his resignation from the military in 1870, Rathbone struggled to find and keep a job due to his mental instability.
 He became convinced that Harris was unfaithful and resented the attention she paid their children.
 He reportedly threatened her on several occasions after suspecting that she was going to divorce him and take the children.
-He made multiple unsuccessful attempts to obtain a position as a U.S. consul to a European city.
-Rumors exist that Rathbone was appointed the U.S. consul to Hanover, Germany, but the U.S. never established diplomatic relations with Hanover.
-Rathbone's brother, Jared Lawrence Rathbone, was the consul to Paris in 1887 during the Cleveland administration.
+During this time, he made multiple unsuccessful attempts to obtain a position as a United States consul, before eventually being offered the appointment as Consul to Hanover by President Chester A. Arthur.

 Rathbone and his family relocated to Germany, where his mental health continued to decline.
 On December 23, 1883, he attacked his children in a fit of madness.
 He fatally shot and stabbed his wife, who was attempting to protect the children.
 He stabbed himself five times in the chest in an attempted suicide.
 He was charged with murder, but was declared insane by doctors after he blamed the murder on an intruder.
 He was convicted and committed to an asylum for the criminally insane in Hildesheim, Germany.
 The couple's children were sent to live with their uncle, William Harris, in the United States.